 If you require a solution to remove cured polyurethane from silicone, plastic, nylon, or vinyl molds, contact Stoner Molding Solutions for recommendations from our experts.

-After you’ve cleaned the mold, it may be necessary to reapply your mold release agent to prevent parts from sticking.
+After you’ve cleaned the mold, it will be necessary to reapply your mold release agent to prevent parts from sticking so they won’t be as difficult to remove in the future.

-Heavy buildup often requires a more aggressive cleaning method to completely remove cured polyurethane.
-There are two ways to remove heavy buildup, and they depend on whether you typically use heat in your molding process or produce parts at room temperature.
+Heavy buildup often requires a more aggressive cleaning method to remove cured polyurethane altogether.
+There are two ways to remove cured and heavy buildup, and they depend on whether you typically use heat in your molding process or produce parts at room temperature.

 In either case, we recommend applying Stoner’s B505 PolyOff Heavy Duty Polyurethane Remover following the steps below.